 All grant applications submitted in response to this topic should include the following: (1) a detailed evaluation showing how the proposed concept advances the state-of-the-art (e.g., in terms of energy efficiency, reduced lifecycle costs, reliability/durability, market share, etc.) and addresses a large potential market; (2) an outline of the proposed technology development process, pathway to commercialization, and potential public benefits that would accrue; and (3) a discussion of the ease of implementation of the new technology and its potential for high reliability/durability.
-Phase I proposals should include (1) a preliminary concept, (2) a characterization of laboratory-scale materials using the best measurements available, including a description of the integration of the material into building envelope system prototypes that would be built and tested in Phase II.
+Phase I proposals should include (1) a preliminary concept, (2) a characterization of laboratory-scale materials using the best measurements available, including a description of the measurement methods, and (3) a road map showing major milestones that would lead to the integration of the material into building envelope system prototypes that would be built and tested in Phase II.
 In Phase II, system-level prototypes suitable for near-commercial applications must be built and tested, and issues associated with manufacturing the units in large volumes at a competitive price must be addressed.